 We're tightly couple to AngularJS

 I think in a more ideal world our shared libraries and components are not dependent on AngularJS and rather just plain ol vanilla JS.
 Right now every piece of shared JS is an AngularJS 1.6.1 component/filter/service/etc. This breaks the paradigm that our micro-services are technology/library agnostic.
-If we went a more generic route for these libraries we could have a team build a new micro-fe-app in whatever FE framework they wanted, such as Angular2, React, or Vue while still utilizing that shared code.
+If we genericized these libraries we could have a team build a new micro-fe-app in whatever FE framework they wanted, such as Angular2, React, or Vue while still utilizing that shared code.
 Some solutions to this problem include:

 - We could use a tool like SingleSpa which allows you to run multiple different front-end frameworks in a single page.
 I haven't spent time looking into this further but I'll need to very soon.

-- I could use Predix to re-write eall of the components as predix components which are supposed to be framework-agnostic.
+- I could use Predix to re-write all of the components as predix components which are supposed to be framework-agnostic.

 If you're familiar with other solutions this problem, or ways of migrating yourself out of it, I'd love to hear!